 3.1 Prevention of cold and hot crack tendency

-3.1.1 The linear expansion coefficient of nickel alloy in nicrmo-3 welding material is similar to that of 9Ni steel at room temperature and high temperature, so as to avoid the thermal stress caused by uneven thermal expansion and contraction.
+3.1.1 The linear expansion coefficient of nickel alloy in nicrmo-3 welding material is similar to that of 9Ni steel at both room temperature and high temperature.
+This similarity helps avoid thermal stress caused by uneven expansion and contraction.

-Therefore, under the condition of strictly controlling the diffusive hydrogen content, the selection of nicrmo-3 welding material can basically avoid the tendency of cold and hot cracks in the welding of 9Ni steel.
+Therefore, under the strict control of diffusive hydrogen content, selecting nicrmo-3 welding material can effectively avoid the tendency of cold and hot cracks in the welding of 9Ni steel.

 3.2 Guarantee of low temperature toughness of welded joints

-Welded joints include weld, fusion line and heat affected zone.
+Welded joints consist of the weld, fusion line, and heat-affected zone.

-The low-temperature toughness of welded joints generally occurs in weld metal, fusion zone and coarse-grained zone.
+The low-temperature toughness of welded joints generally occurs in the weld metal, fusion zone, and coarse-grained zone.

-The low-temperature toughness of weld metal is mainly related to the type of welding material used.
+The low-temperature toughness of weld metal is mainly influenced by the type of welding material used.

-When 9Ni steel is welded with welding materials with the same composition as 9Ni steel, the low-temperature toughness of the weld metal is very poor, mainly because the oxygen content in the weld metal is too high.
+When welding 9Ni steel with materials that have the same composition as 9Ni steel, the weld metal’s low-temperature toughness is typically poor, primarily because of high oxygen content in the weld metal.

-Therefore, Ni based and Fe Ni based electrodes are usually used for welding 9Ni steel.
+Therefore, Ni-based and Fe-Ni-based electrodes are usually employed for welding 9Ni steel.

-When 9Ni steel is welded with nicrmo-3 welding material, the chemical composition and metallographic structure of each area are different.
+When 9Ni steel is welded with nicrmo-3 welding material, the chemical composition and metallographic structure of each area differ.

-The weld metal is austenitic and has good low temperature toughness;
+The weld metal is austenitic and has excellent low-temperature toughness.

-In the fusion zone, because the carbon content of the welding material is basically the same as that of 9Ni steel, with a Ni content of more than 55%, it can effectively prevent carbon migration and avoid brittle structure in the fusion zone, so as to ensure the low-temperature toughness of the fusion zone;
+In the fusion zone, the welding material’s carbon content is essentially the same as that of 9Ni steel, with a Ni content of over 55%, effectively preventing carbon migration and avoiding a brittle structure in the fusion zone, thereby ensuring the fusion zone’s low-temperature toughness.

-In the heat affected zone, under the thermal cycle of peak temperature above 1100 ℃, coarse martensite and bainite structures will be produced, which will reverse the reduction of austenite and reduce the low-temperature toughness.
+In the heat-affected zone, under the thermal cycle of a peak temperature above 1100 ℃, coarse martensite and bainite structures are generated, which reverse the reduction of austenite and decrease the low-temperature toughness.

-Therefore, the line energy should be controlled as much as possible and multi pass welding should be used to reduce the high temperature residence time.
+Therefore, the line energy should be controlled as much as feasible, and multipass welding should be used to minimize high-temperature residence time.

-It can be seen that when 9Ni steel is welded with nicrmo-3 welding material, the low-temperature toughness of the welded joint mainly depends on the welding heat input and the cooling rate of the weld metal crystallization process.
+Thus, when welding 9Ni steel with nicrmo-3 welding material, the welded joint’s low-temperature toughness is largely influenced by the welding heat input and the cooling rate of the weld metal’s crystallization process.

 3.3.
 Methods to overcome magnetic bias blowing

 3.3.1.
-Change the position of the base metal grounding wire:
+Change the position of the grounding wire for the base metal:

-3.3.2 Temporarily spot weld several tack welds above the groove (not at the root of the groove), short circuit the magnetic field on both sides of the groove, and grind the tack welds off with a grinder when they are to be primed to this position.
+3.3.2.
+Temporarily create several tack welds above the groove (not at the root of the groove) to short circuit the magnetic field on both sides of the groove.
+When priming to this position, use a grinder to remove the tack welds.

 4. Test materials and methods